subhk/QGYBJ.jl/docs/src/index.md

 1. **Mesoscale eddies** (~100 km): Long-lived rotating vortices that dominate ocean kinetic energy
 2. **Near-inertial waves** (~10 km): Wind-generated internal waves oscillating near the Coriolis frequency

 These two types of motion **interact strongly**: eddies refract and focus waves, while waves can feed energy back into the mean flow.
-QGYBJ.jl simulates this coupled system using:
+QGYBJplus.jl simulates this coupled system using:

 - **Quasi-geostrophic (QG) dynamics** for the balanced eddy flow
 - **YBJ+ equations** for the near-inertial wave envelope